 TrySailors are welcome at the Club from about 1815.
 Non-sailing spectators are also welcome, but children must be accompanied by a shore-based adult.
 Well-behaved dogs are allowed on a lead and under control at all times.

-Each Tuesday evening session starts between 1830 and 1900 and we sail until dusk.
-There's an end-of-training chat to round off the evening and consolidate any learning.
-Each evening we will provide talks, help and lots of sailing, initially with experienced sailors in RS Visions, and then on your own as you get more confident.
+Each Tuesday evening sailing session starts between 1830 and 1900 and we sail until dusk.
+There's an end-of-training chat to round off the evening's sailing and consolidate any learning.
+Each evening we will provide talks, help and lots of sailing, initially with RYA qualified instructors in RS Visions, and then on your own as you get more confident.

-A full training schedule and calendar is available here.
+A full sailing training schedule and calendar is available here.

 What do I need?